chanzuckerberg/single-cell/how-we-work/how-to-upgrade-dependencies.md

 `npm outdated` -- this command generates a report of all dependencies in `cellxgene/client/package.json` and whether there are newer versions available.

+For major upgrades: check the package's changelog, especially the breaking changes section first to see if such an upgrade is straightforward.
+If so, feel free to push the upgrade and make sure the affected functionalities still work.
+If breaking changes exist, please exercise more caution when updating the package to ensure that all affected functionality still operates as expected; feel free to recruit manual testing support from the larger team to ensure that the application doesn't break.

+For minor and patch upgrade: In theory there should not be any breaking changes, so just upgrading the packages should not break anything.

+**Important Note**: not all packages follow semantic versioning, so please notice what packages have been upgraded in `package.json` and test their related functionality accordingly to ensure everything is fine.

-Run these two commands and upgrade packages to the latest available.
-Please also make any necessary changes in the client code to ensure that that the frontend still works as expected and is not using outdated references.
-Finally, run `npm i` to install the packages and update the corresponding `package-lock.json`.
+Run the two above commands and upgrade packages to the latest available (that do not contain a security vulnerability).
+Please double check that the frontend still works as expected and is not using outdated references.
+Finally, before committing the updates, please rebuild `package-lock.json` by first deleteing `package-lock.json` and `node_modules` and then running `npm i` to generate the new `package-lock.json`.

 [Here](https://github.com/chanzuckerberg/cellxgene/pull/2167/files) is a sample PR that upgraded several frontend npm dependencies.

+#### Other useful tools

+Besides `npm audit` and `npm outdated`, you may take a look at [`npm-check`](https://www.npmjs.com/package/npm-check) and [`npm-check-updates`](https://www.npmjs.com/package/npm-check-updates) as tools to help upgrade packages to the latest version.

 ### Upgrading cellxgene Explorer CZI-hosted backend